-Students may not enter into personal relationships with clients at TNCC or other agencies where they are interning or working.
+Students must follow professional codes of ethics regarding multiple relationships with clients at TNCC or other mental health agencies where they are completing hours for practicum or internship.

-If a student has a personal relationship with a TNCC client being seen by another student or employee, they may not participate in labs or supervision groups, or engage in any formal or informal conversations about this client.
+If a student is socially familiar with and/or has a personal relationship with a TNCC client being seen by another student or employee, they may not participate in any labs or supervision groups concerning this client, nor may they engage in any formal or informal conversations about this client.

-Family members of students, staff, faculty, or administration may not receive services from student-therapists at TNCC.
+Students, staff, faculty, board members, or administration of Southwestern College or Tierra Nueva Counseling Center may not receive services at TNCC.
+Additionally, family members of students, staff, faculty, board members, or administration may not receive services from therapists at TNCC.